 A. Some materials are more durable than others.
 If you’re a serial mug-breaker or you have young children, unbreakable mugs are appealing.
 If you want a coffee mug that’s near-impossible to break, we suggest a metal option.
 However, if you prefer to stick to ceramic, the thicker the mug, the more durable it will be.
 Fine ceramics are unlikely to survive a fall, but chunky mugs can come out of a small drop unscathed, especially on carpeted floors.
 Plus, thick ceramics are less likely to chip than dainty coffee mugs.

-A. Some people love matching mugs and may even choose a set that matches their existing flatware, whereas others prefer a mismatched look.
+A. Some people love matching mugs and may even choose a set that matches their existing tableware, whereas others prefer a mismatched look.
 If you like the idea of mismatched coffee mugs but want to have some continuity, you can find sets of mugs that are the same shape but have different colors or patterns.
 These coffee mugs complement each other without being identical.

 A. The majority of coffee mugs are dishwasher safe, but there are exceptions.
 Make sure your coffee mugs are suitable for the dishwasher before you put them in to avoid damage.